 Develop critical community partnerships centered on initiatives of high value and priority for Aboriginal communities

-- Explore and develop critical initiatives, including the possibility of a west coast node of the Truth and Reconciliation Commission National Research Centre (VPA, DVC)
+- Explore and develop critical initiatives, such as work for the proposed west coast affiliate of the Truth and Reconciliation Commission National Research Centre (VPA, DVC)

 Strengthen and expand research of benefit to Aboriginal communities developed with significant community collaboration